TokeATJ/Threat-Hunting-and-Detection-Engineering-Lab/README.md

 ### Use Case 2: Network Connection Monitoring

+### Objective

+Validate that Sysmon captures network connections initiated by processes on the Windows endpoint and forwards that telemetry to Splunk.

 ### Use Case 3: DNS Query Monitoring

 ### Use Case 4: PowerShell Execution Detection